seanfreaney/fav-recipes/README.md

 The views collectively manage the functionality for viewing, creating, editing, and deleting recipes within the Django application, ensuring that only authenticated users can perform certain actions.

 __RecipeList__

 - A class-based view which displays a paginated list of recipes.
 - Custom queryset: filters recipes based on category, sort order and search query.
 - Context data: adds all categories, sort order and search query to the context for use in the recipe_list template.

 __recipe_detail__

 - A function-based view which displays the details of a specific recipe.
-- Object retrieval: fteches the recipe by primary key or raises a 404 error if not found
+- Object retrieval: fetches the recipe by primary key or raises a 404 error if not found

 __create_recipe__

 - a function-based view with login required, which allows logged-in users to create a new recipe.
 - Form-handling: handles form submission and validation for recipe creation, including ingredients and category.
 - Success Message: Displays a success message upon successful creation.
 - Redirection: Redirects to the detail view of the newly created recipe.

 __edit_recipe__

 - a function-based view with login required, which allows logged-in users to edit an existing recipe of their own creation.
 - Object Retrieval: Fetches the recipe by primary key (pk) and ensures it belongs to the current user.
 - Form Handling: Handles form submission and validation for recipe updates.